 Getting back to Taipei from Shifen

 To return from Shifen to Taipei, you’ll need to take the train back to Ruifang and then you can either swap to the 965 bus out the front of the station or catch the shuttle train back to Taipei.

 If you’d like to also visit Keelung for the night market, catch the 788 bus from Ruifang Station or the train towards Shulin.
 You’ll need to get off the train at Badu and catch a different one that then goes towards Keelung.
 Then to get back to Taipei, you’ll need to take the train.
 Remember to keep an eye on the time, to ensure you can get back to Taipei before the trains finish or you’ll get hit with a really expensive taxi fare or a night in Keelung.

 Other things to do in the area

-If you love cats I highly recommend also stopping off at the Houtong Cat Mining Village, which is located Jiufen and Shifen and accessible by train.
-For instructions on how to get there, check out my Houtong Cat Mining Village guide
+If you love cats I highly recommend also stopping off at the Houtong Cat Mining Village, which is located near Jiufen and Shifen, and also accessible by train.
+For instructions on how to get there, check out my Houtong Cat Mining Village guide.